 Pushing for the answers to these questions allows the facilitator to plan to create the right content, flow, and environment.

-Equally, exploring the gap between the current reality and desired outcomes allow you as the facilitator to understand and plan to breach the chasm!
+Equally, exploring the gap between the reality and desired outcomes allows the facilitator to understand and plan to breach the chasm!

 What are the watch-outs with the group?

 Particularly when working with a new group I like to get a feeling for the team or group dynamic.
-Our habits and learned behaviours can be either a blessing or a curse and so getting to know as much as possible about your group is essential.
+Habits and learned behaviours can be a blessing or a curse and so it’s essential to know as much as possible about your group.

-For example, some teams may have worked together for many years and have a natural, easy way of communicating with one another.
+For example, some teams may have worked together for many years and have a natural communication with one another.
 While other groups might be new to each other and are more hesitant about sharing thoughts and views.

 I’ve worked with teams who talk over one another constantly and those who are disciplined with turn-taking.

-Sometimes there may be a natural spokesperson or someone who has a tendency to dominate the conversation or a quieter member who has great experience but doesn’t get the air time.
+Sometimes there may be a natural spokesperson or a quieter member who has great experience but doesn’t get the air time.

-While all this is great ‘foresight’ it should never cloud your judgment but rather help you plan & prepare for ‘possible’ eventualities.
+While all this is great ‘foresight’, it should never cloud your judgment but help you plan & prepare for ‘possible’ eventualities.

-Being a group facilitator; be it leading a team meeting, running a workshop or moderating a discussion requires a multitude of diverse skills.
+Being a group facilitator, leading a team meeting, running a workshop, or moderating a discussion requires a multitude of skills.
 Knowing which skills to leverage with each situation is the secret to success.
-The more you get to know about your audience ahead of time means your toolbox is well equipped and your participants feel in safe, professional hands.
+The more you get to know about your audience ahead of time means your toolbox is well equipped and your participants feel in professional hands.